-The Quarry is also host to some events, including music events, a food festival, Oktoberfest and even a flower show.
+The Quarry also hosts some events, including music events, a food festival, Oktoberfest and even a flower show.

-The latter is because in the very heart of The Quarry lies the Dingle – a beautiful sunken landscaped garden which was cultivated by world-renowned gardener Percy Thrower.
+The latter is because in the very heart of The Quarry lies the Dingle – a beautiful sunken landscaped garden that world-renowned gardener Percy Thrower cultivated.
 It’s pretty and peaceful and worth a wander in.

 Address: The Quarry Park, Shrewsbury, SY1 1JA

 No, not Sabrina the Teenage Witch, just a regular boat tour around this Tudor town named after the nymph of the River Severn, Sabrina (you can see the sculpture of Sabrina in the Dingle!).